WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/biweekly-updates-2023.md

 * IS helped with coding challenges for AutSPACEs
 * DS, BGT, and DC helped with travel booking for conference

-#### What would you like to work on next week?

-* Complete online Cezanne courses
-* Send out June newsletter
-* Release pre-print of moderation paper
-* Make progress with payment options for participants
-* Getting in touch with and onboarding AG
-* Completing Quarto website
-* Producing lightning talk for SSI

 #### What did you achieve?